 While gathering wood in the grotto at Massabielle, she saw an indescribably beautiful young lady dressed in a white veil and a white gown tied with a blue sash, standing in a niche above her.
 The Lady had a rosary on her arm and golden roses on her bare feet.
 She smiled at Bernadette and held out her arms in welcome.
 The astonished girl fell to her knees, instinctively reached for her rosary, and began to pray.

-For many weeks, Bernadette had no idea who the Lady was; she referred to her simply as “Aquero” (“that one”).
+For many weeks, Bernadette had no idea who the Lady was; she referred to her simply as “Aquero” (“that one” or “that of which I speak”).
 When, at the urging of her companions, Bernadette offered the Lady pen and paper to write her name, the Lady laughed gently and replied, “It is not necessary.”
 On February 25, at the Lady’s direction, Bernadette unearthed an underground spring, which ever since has been a miraculous source of spiritual and physical healing.

 THE SPIRITUALITY OF BERNADETTE

 Bernadette’s holiness was humble, straightforward, and unpretentious.
 She possessed no great knowledge of theology; she was, in fact, a poor student who struggled to memorize her lessons.
 Her nurse, Marie Lagues, became so frustrated trying to teach the young Bernadette catechism, she threw a book across the room and shouted at the crying girl, “You’ll never know anything!”